As Wildfire Smoke Spreads Across New York, Here’s How to Protect Yourself

-New York City, Long Island and parts of the Hudson Valley are under a heat advisory and air quality alert that extends until Tuesday night.
-The combination of extreme heat and poor air quality can pose health risks for children, older adults, and those with underlying conditions.
+New York State is under an air quality health advisory this week due to smoke from more than 100 wildfires burning in Canada.
+The combination of poor air quality and extreme heat can pose health risks for children, older adults, and those with underlying conditions.

 Air Quality Indexes (AQI) span from 0 to 500, and the higher the number, the greater the air pollution and potential health risks.
-The AQI in New York City and surrounding suburbs is expected to exceed 100, according to the advisory.
+The AQI in New York City is expected to reach 150 on Friday, according to the New York State Department of Environmental Conservation.
+Because the AQI is ”unhealthy”, health officials are advising everyone to follow public health guidance, including limiting outdoor activities, keeping windows and doors closed, and wearing an N95 mask outside for extra protection.

 How is air quality measured and what is a typical healthy average?